 If you want to distribute your music on Spotify via iMusician, it's easy.
 Just grab your audio files and project artwork, and upload them to our app.
 From there, you can choose a release date, and you’re good to go.
-We recommend you upload your music two weeks before your requested release date to be able to submit to the Spotify editors.
+We recommend you upload your music two weeks before your requested release date to be able to submit it to the Spotify editorial team.
 You can also choose priority delivery if you need something faster.

 Stay in the loop